nuxeo/nuxeo-platform-ocr/README.md

   pictures.
 For instance photos of a newspaper taken from a mobile phone will likely yield unusable output.

-* Supporting for PDF files would require an additional step to use Apache PDFBox to extract the sizeable pictures from the PDF file to pass to Olena / Tesseract.
+* Supporting PDF files would require an additional step to use Apache PDFBox to extract the sizeable pictures from the PDF file to pass to Olena / Tesseract.
 This is not implemented in the current version.